Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Chatsworth recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Chatsworth recorded approximately 26 residential properties granted approval each year over the past five financial years from FY-21 to FY-25.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Chatsworth has recorded around 26 residential properties granted approval each year over the past five financial years.
 This totals an estimated 130 homes.
-As of FY-26, 5 approvals have been recorded.
-On average, 1.2 new residents per year per dwelling were constructed between FY-21 and FY-25.
-However, this figure increased to 5.3 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+So far in FY-26, 5 approvals have been recorded.
+Over these five years, there's been an average of 1.2 new residents per year per dwelling constructed.
+However, this has intensified to 5.3 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.

 Frequently Asked Questions - Development